corda/corda/docs/source/upgrading-cordapps.rst

 Process
 ^^^^^^^

 1. Update the flow and test the changes.
-Uncrement the flow version number in the ``InitiatingFlow`` annotation
+Increment the flow version number in the ``InitiatingFlow`` annotation
 2. Ensure that all versions of the existing flow have finished running and there are no pending ``SchedulableFlows`` on any of the nodes on the business network
 3. Shut down all the nodes